nickda/aviatrix-cfn-types/README.md

 ## 1. Deploy the execution environment

 Start by deploying the execution environment from [template.yml](https://github.com/nickda/aviatrix-cfn-types/blob/main/template.yml) to Cloudformation.
+>[!IMPORTANT]
->Important: Ensure you select the correct region in the AWS Console or AWS CLI.
+> Ensure you select the correct region in the AWS Console or AWS CLI.

 ![CleanShot 2023-11-28 at 17 17 09](https://github.com/nickda/aviatrix-cfn-types/assets/10653195/41ccf740-d5d1-41e9-a251-2a80e5cd6bfd)